 - Fiction and Nonfiction: Submit up to 7,000 words.

-- Poetry: Submit a packet of up to 3 poems.
+- Poetry: Submit a packet of up to 3 poems all in one file.

-- Flash: Submit a packet of up to 3 flash pieces.
+- Flash: Submit a packet of up to 3 flash pieces all in one file.
 This can be in any genre, as long as the author considers it “flash.”
 We encourage experimental, hybrid, and lyrical submissions in this category.
 Image + text work is also welcomed.
 Surprise us.
+Word count is at the discretion of the submitter.

 - Do not include your contact information in your document.
 We will use your Submittable information to contact you, so please make sure your contact information is accurate and up-to-date.